emissary-ingress/emissary/reference/running.md

   value: ambassador-1
 ```

-If you are using the Ambassador Edge Stack, if you set `AMBASSADOR_ID`, you will need to set it in the deployment container.
+With Ambassador Edge Stack, if you set `AMBASSADOR_ID`, you will need to set it in the deployment container.

 Ambassador will then only use YAML objects that include an appropriate `ambassador_id` attribute.
-For example, if Ambassador is given the ID `ambassador-1` as above, then of these YAML objects, only the first two will be used:
+For example, if Ambassador is given the ID `ambassador-1` as above, only the first two YAML objects below will be used:

 ```yaml
 ---